ConservationMetrics/guardianconnector-explorer/docs/config.md

 #### `GFW_API_KEY` (optional)

 If you want to show Global Forest Watch data on your alerts dashboard, provide an API key.
+Note that GFW API keys expire after one year, and need to be refreshed with a bearer token: https://www.globalforestwatch.org/help/developers/guides/create-and-use-an-api-key/

 #### `GFW_AOI` (optional)